earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 When you begin a pull request, the head and base will auto-populate as follows:

-* base fork: **EarthLab/14ers-git**
+* base fork: **earthlab/14ers-git**
 * head fork: **YOUR-USERNAME/14ers-git**

-The above pull request configuration tells Git to sync (or update) the EarthLab repo with contents **from your repo**.
+The above pull request configuration tells Git to update the Earth Lab repo with contents **from your repo**.

-#### Step 3 - Verify Changes
+#### Step 3 - Verify changes

-When you compare two repos in a pull request page, git will provide an overview of the differences (diffs) between the files.
+When you compare two repos in a pull request page, GitHub provides an overview of the differences (diffs) between the files.
 Look over the changes and make sure nothing looks surprising.

  <figure>
 	<a href="{{ site.url }}/images/workshops/version-control/github-pull-request-diff.png">
 	<img src="{{ site.url }}/images/workshops/version-control/github-pull-request-diff.png"></a>
-	<figcaption> This screenshot shows the differences between the files on EarthLab's
+	<figcaption> This screenshot shows the differences between the files on Earth Lab's
   version of the 14ers repo in red and your copy of the repo in green.
   Deletions are highlighted in red and additions
 	are highlighted in green.